TinyGateway PoE BLE User Guide

 Remote management

-The gateway web interface password can be easily changed by clicking to the top-right toolbar menu button and selecting Change password.
-A popup dialog will appear where you can change the current password with a new password.
+• Change password - a popup dialog will appear where you can change the current password with a new password;

 BLE Devices